 If you want to be happy, you have to embrace your Karma and Dharma!
-If you don’t know how, here’s a helpful Legos analogy!
+If you don’t know how, here is a helpful Legos analogy!
+And if you don’t know what exactly Karma and Dharma are – I explain that to you in simple “Lego” terms as well!

 My 3 ½ year old son (Ari Salmansohn) has a passion for Legos – even bigger than his passion for pizza.
 I know this – because when Ari’s busy with his Legos, not even pizza can pry him away.